jmckenney/ces/README.md

 Thank you to [nextjs-ts-cesium-example](https://github.com/hyundotio/nextjs-ts-cesium-example/tree/main) for providing inspiration for the foundational boilerplate of this project.

 ## Deployment
 Automatically deploying on each push to main branch via Vercel Github integration.
+Available at https://ces-tan.vercel.app/

 ## Next Steps
 - Fetch the orbit and paths along with the Satellite movement data.